bmatsuo/lark/docs/lua.md

 processes concurrently.

 Execute a command asynchronously and return its execution group.

-- **dir** -- The directory from which to execute the command.

-- **env** -- A table containing all environment variables for the command.

-- **ignore** -- Do not terminate the task if the command exits with an error.

 - **group** -- Start the process in a specific group that can be recalled later.